graze/queue/README.md

 $ composer test
 ```

-If you've found a bug, please include a failing tests when you [create an issue][issue].
+If you've found a bug, please include a failing test when you [create an issue][issue].

 [issue]: https://github.com/graze/queue/issues/new